India unveils tougher rules for social media such as Facebook, Twitter

 NEW DELHI, Feb 25 (Reuters) - India announced new rules on Thursday to regulate big social media firms, such as Facebook FB.O and Twitter TWTR.N, the latest effort by Prime Minister Narendra Modi's government to tighten control over Big Tech firms.

-The rules come after Twitter ignored orders to drop content on farmers' protests, fuelling the government's zeal, dating from 2018, to clamp down on material it regards as disinformation or unlawful.
+The rules come after Twitter ignored orders to drop content on farmers' protests, fuelling the goverment's zeal, dating from 2018, to clamp down on material it regards as disinformation or unlawful.

 The new measures will require big social media companies to set up a grievance redressal mechanism and appoint executives to coordinate with law enforcement, the government said in a news statement.